jamesbaldwin05/data-science-teaching-cosine/modules/beginner/02_basic_maths_for_data_science.md

 ## Linear Algebra

-> **What?** The math of vectors and matrices—how data is stored, transformed, and analyzed.
->
-> **Why?** Underlies all data representations (tables, images, word embeddings), and powers most machine learning algorithms.
+**What/Why:** The math of vectors and matrices—how data is stored, transformed, and analyzed.
+Underlies all data representations (tables, images, word embeddings), and powers most machine learning algorithms.

 ### Scalars and Vectors